Real people. Real stories.

 In February 2015, Graham was told that he might have as little as three months to live.
 After getting a second opinion and undergoing surgery to remove the head of his pancreas, Graham spent four weeks recovering and was back working, initially part time and then full time and trying to live an active, healthy lifestyle.
 He feels he is one of the lucky ones.

 Maureen Jennings was diagnosed with pancreatic cancer after living with Type II diabetes for several years.
-After coming through the other side of surgery and treatment, Maureen reflects on how the loving support of family and never admitting defeat, gives her hope for a bright future.
+After coming through the other side of surgery and treatment, before her passing in August 2021, Maureen reflected on how the loving support of family and never admitting defeat, gave her hope and allowed her to make the most of her time.